Bottom line: We desire to be good citizens, but ultimately we do not belong to the government. We belong to Jesus - the King over all kings.

 ***Fr.
 Frank Pavone expresses it this way: "Pro-abortion politician say, 'The government should not be involved in a personal decision like abortion.'
 But the government got 'too involved' in abortion when it claimed to have authority to authorize it."
 (Pro-Life Reflections For Every Day)

-From Archives (Christ the King Sunday, Year C):
+From Archives (Homilies for Christ the King, Year C):